MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/create-invoices.md

 ---
 title: "Create and manage invoices in Dynamics 365 for Sales Professional | MicrosoftDocs"
-description: "Bill your customers for upcoming sale by using invoices in Dynamics 365 for Sales Professional."
+description: "Bill your customers for upcoming sales by using invoices in Dynamics 365 for Sales Professional."
 keywords: ""
 ms.date: 04/05/2019
 ms.service: